Glubus/Rhythm-Open-Exchange/.wiki/Codec-API.md

 ### Encoder

-Convert a `RoxChart` to bytes or file:
+Convert a `RoxChart` to bytes, file, or string:

 ```rust
 pub trait Encoder {